Fujian white tea is a type of white tea that is grown and produced in the Fujian province of China.

 Bai Hao Yin Zhen (Silver Needle)

-This is the highest grade of Fujian white tea, made from only the tenderest buds of the tea plant.
 It has a delicate, sweet flavor and a light, smooth texture.

 Bai Mu Dan (White Peony)

-This grade is picked according to a one bud to two leaf ratio.
 It has a slightly stronger flavor than silver needle, with a fuller body and a slight hint of floral notes.

-Gongmei (Tribute Eyebrow)
+Gong Mei (Tribute Eyebrow)

-This grade is made from the larger, more mature leaves of the tea plant, as well as the buds.
 It has a darker color and a bolder flavor than the previous grades, often with a slightly earthy and woody taste.

 Shoumei (Noble, Long Life Eyebrow)

-This is the lowest grade of Fujian white tea, made from the larger, more mature leaves of the tea plant that are not suitable for the higher grades.
-It has a darker color and a stronger, more robust flavor than the previous grades.
 However, it’s important to mention that even though shoumei is the lowest grade of Fujian white tea, it’s not necessarily a low-quality tea.